StemVibrations/STEM/docs/tutorial4.rst

 needs to be set to False, so that the train moves on the track and the dynamic response of the system is calculated.
 This adjustment needs to be done on the `train_load` parameters and on the UVEC parameters.

+The new stage is added to the calculation by calling the ``add_calculation_stage`` method.
+This is followed by writing all the input files required to run the calculation.
+The calculation is run by calling ``stem.run_calculation()``.

 .. code-block:: python

     velocity = 40